 This is the highest and most severe alert, only issued as a last resort to help protect the reliability of the statewide electric grid.
-It’s also the alert issued during the February 2021 winter storm.
 ERCOT takes this action when reserves are extremely low and not expected to recover within 30 minutes.
 To help bring down demand, ERCOT will order transmission companies to implement rotating outages.
-With this alert, rotating outages are imminent and conservation is critical.
+With this alert, mandated controlled outages are imminent and conservation is critical.

 How can I help?

 If we all work together, we can help protect the state’s electric grid and prevent an energy emergency.
 Remember to use less energy during Power Rush Hour, especially on hot summer days from 2-7 p.m.

 You can also monitor the energy grid on ERCOT’s website.
 During emergencies, PEC members can also visit our website regularly and follow social media channels for the latest updates.